Lawson family murders: Marie's rumored pregnancy by Charlie

 It was not until the book White Christmas, Bloody Christmas was published in 1990 that a claim of Charlie sexually abusing Marie surfaced, beginning with an anonymous source who heard a rumor during a tour of the Lawson home shortly after the murders.
 The day before the book was to be published, the author received a phone call from Stella Lawson, a relative who had already been interviewed for the book.
 Stella said that she had overheard Fannie's sisters-in-law and aunts, including Stella's mother, Jettie Lawson, discussing how Fannie had confided in them that she had been concerned about an "incestuous relationship" between Charlie and Marie.
 Jettie died in early 1928, meaning Fannie had been suspicious of the incest at least that long before the murders in late 1929.

 More support for this theory was revealed in The Meaning of our Tears, published by the same author in 2006.
 A close friend of Marie Lawson's, Ella May, came forward and disclosed that a few weeks before Christmas 1929, Marie confided in her that she was pregnant by her own father and that both he and Fannie knew about this.
-Many thought that this is what also led to him massacring his family because he didn't want the secret to get out.
+Many thought that this is what also led to him massacring his wife and children, because he did not want the secret to get out.
 Another close friend and neighbor to the Lawson family, Hill Hampton, stated that he knew of serious problems going on within the family, but declined to elaborate.

 Aftermath

 Shortly after the murders, Charlie's brother, Marion Lawson, opened the home on Brook Cove Road as a tourist attraction.
 A cake that Marie had baked on Christmas Day was displayed on the tour.
 Because visitors began to pick at the raisins on the cake to take as souvenirs, it was placed in a covered glass cakeserver for many years.

-The event inspired a number of songs and other tributes including the murder ballad "The Murder of the Lawson Family", which was originally recorded by the Carolina Buddies for Columbia records in 1930 and covered by Stanley Brothers in March 1956.
+The event inspired a number of songs and other tributes including the murder ballad "The Murder of the Lawson Family", which was originally recorded by the Carolina Buddies for Columbia Records in 1930 and covered by the Stanley Brothers in March 1956.

 The case was also featured in an episode of the PRX podcast Criminal.

-The Lawsons were laid to rest in a family graveyard established in 1908, originally for the use of the W. D. Browder family and selected friends and neighbors.
-Today, it is open for burials only for direct descendants of W. D. Browder, owing to limited plot availability.
-Arthur Lawson was killed in a 1945 motor accident (age 31), leaving a wife and four children.
+The Lawsons were laid to rest in a private family graveyard.
+The main tombstone features the symbol of the Square and Compass, suggesting that Charlie had been a Freemason.
+But this is not the case.
+He was actually a member of The Junior Order of United American Mechanics which use a similar symbol.
+Arthur Lawson was killed in a 1945 motor accident (age 35), leaving a wife and four children.

-The Netflix series 28 days haunted (2022) shows the place where the victims were embalmed and describes what happened.
+The Netflix series 28 Days Haunted (2022) shows the place where the victims were embalmed and describes what happened.